blakedietz/blakedietz.me/content/posts/2022-01-30-week-04/index.md

 ## What I'm working on

-i took a break this week from my side projects to focus on time with my sister.
+I took a break this week from my side projects to focus on time with my sister.

 ## What I'm reading